 The town of Watson Lake stands on the remote Alaska Highway, just north of the British Columbia border, which doubles as the Earth's 60th parallel of latitude.

-The Yukon Territory, a vast stretch of almost entirely untouched wilderness of 482,443 km² (186,272 square miles), is one of the best places on earth to view the spectacular Aurora borealis, commonly known as the Northern Lights.
+The Yukon Territory, is one of the best places on earth to view the spectacular Aurora borealis, commonly known as the Northern Lights.

-For our project on Ola Gjeilo's Northern Lights, we are travelling along the Alaska Highway in the STN Virtual Choir Tour Bus to Watson Lake to visit the Northern Lights Space & Science Centre, where we will be given a personal tour by the Centre's curator, Corrine Zozula.
+For our project on Ola Gjeilo's Northern Lights, we travelled along the Alaska Highway in the STN Virtual Choir Tour Bus to Watson Lake to visit the Northern Lights Space & Science Centre, where we were given a personal tour by the Centre's curator, Corrine Zozula.
+We send Corrine our warmest thanks!

 Be first to hear announcements about our X-Canada Tour!